Skip to main content

 No, not as a blanket statement.
 Unused credit can generally be carried forward against tax liability during the next three years, and amounts still unused after three years are generally refunded to the taxpayer.
 If they plan to transfer or sell the receivable, note that transferability is limited to credit institutions.

 Do not rely on memory for validity timelines.
-The current validity period is not established in this grounding pack, so confirm it from current official documents before making commitments.
+Verify the current validity period in current official documents before making commitments.

-This grounding pack does not provide a confirmed rejection workflow.
+Treat the rejection workflow as unresolved until it is confirmed in current official materials.
 If an application or renewal is rejected, request written reasons and handle next steps with qualified tax counsel using current official guidance.

 Use the authority and process names shown on current official application materials.
-Confirm the current authority and process naming before publish, before updating templates, and before giving procurement verification instructions.
+Confirm the current authority, process naming, and procurement verification instructions against those materials before use.

 Includes 3 external sources outside the trusted-domain allowlist.